majay3574/PlayWright/PlayWright&Nodejs.md

 A browsing context is an environment in which Document objects are presented to the user.
 A tab or window in a Web browser typically contains a browsing context, as does an iframe or frame s in a frameset .
  Each browsing context has a corresponding WindowProxy object.

+ replace(/ /g, '');
+ In regular expressions, / /g is a pattern used to match all occurrences of a single space character (" ") within a string.
+Let me break down the components:

+/ /: This is the pattern itself, enclosed between two forward slashes (/).
+In this case, it's a single space character, indicating what we want to match.
+g: This is a flag that stands for "global."
+When used with a regular expression, it means that the pattern should be applied globally, matching all occurrences within the string rather than just the first one.

+Install browser by Powershell  --> $Env:PLAYWRIGHT_DOWNLOAD_HOST="http://192.0.2.1"
+npx playwright install

+specified Path ---> $Env:PLAYWRIGHT_BROWSERS_PATH="$Env:USERPROFILE\pw-browsers"
+npx playwright install

+install Cucumber in playwright
+---> npm i @cucumber/cucumber